 STIPULATION OF ISSUES

 By order issued July 25, 2001, the Commission ordered a "preliminary evidentiary proceeding . . . to facilitate development of a factual record on whether there may have been unjust and unreasonable charges for spot market bilateral sales in the Pacific Northwest for the period beginning December 25, 2000 through June 20, 2000" (Order at P. 38).
-The Commission also required that the record develop certain data relating to spot market transactions in the Pacific Northwest during the period December 25, 2000 to June 20, 2001.
+The Commission also required that the record develop certain data relating to spot market transactions under bilateral agreements in the Pacific Northwest during the period December 25, 2000 to June 20, 2001.

 In her prehearing conference, the presiding Administrative Law Judge permitted a phasing of this process into: (1) the required data submission; (2) a hearing on affirmative cases for refunds: and (3) deferral of "ripple" claims for potential refunds, pursuant to a separate stipulation.
-Accordingly, the following three Stipulations of Issues track this phasing.
+Accordingly, the following three categories of Stipulated Issues track this phasing.

-I. Stipulation of Issues on Data Submission
+I. Stipulated Issues: Data Submission

-What were the volume, price, and terms and conditions of Spot Market Sales in the Pacific Northwest during the period December 25, 2000 through June 20, 2001?
+What were the volume, price, and terms and conditions of transactions for the sale of electric energy in the Pacific Northwest that are 24 hours or less (that are prescheduled up to two days in advance for delivery over a weekend or holiday) up to one year in duration and contracts in effect as of December 25, 2000 through June 20, 2001?

 II.
-Stipulation of Issues – Preliminary Evidentiary Hearing on Affirmative Claims for Refunds
+Stipulated Issues: Preliminary Evidentiary Hearing on Affirmative Claims for Refunds

-What is the definition of "Spot Market" and "Spot Market Sales" in the Pacific Northwest for purposes of this proceeding?
+What are “spot market bilateral sales in the Pacific Northwest” for purposes of this proceeding (hereinafter termed the “Spot Market” or “Spot Market Sales”)?

+To what extent, if any, are refunds of prices charged for Spot Market Sales during the period December 25, 2000 through June 20, 2001 appropriate?

+a.
+Were prices charged for Spot Market Sales during the period December 25, 2000 through June 20, 2001 unjust and unreasonable?

+(1) What factors determined Spot Market prices during the period December 25, 2000 through June 20, 2001?

+What factors determined the prices paid by claimants?

+Was there an established forward market available within the Pacific Northwest during this period?

+To what extent did purchasers of wholesale power in the Pacific Northwest rely on the forward market versus the Spot Market?

+Are there financial instruments available within the Pacific Northwest to protect purchasers against the risks of their reliance on the Spot Market?

+Were claimants restricted or precluded from making arrangements to manage the risk of price changes?

+What "flaws" in the Pacific Northwest market, if any, caused the prices paid by the claimants?

+Is there substantial and persuasive evidence that any seller had, exercised, or abused market power?

+Is there substantial and persuasive evidence that the Pacific Northwest market was not workably competitive?

+Did any seller violate any condition or limitation of such seller's market-based rate tariffs or agreements entered into under the Western States Power Pool tariff?

-To what extent are refunds appropriateprices charged for Spot Market Sales unjust and unreasonable(1) during the priod December 25, 2000 through June 20,What is the scope of Puget Sound's Complaint, filed October 26, 2000, which, in the event that Puget's withdrawal is not ultimately granted, establishes the maximum limits of the Commission's authority under FPA §206 to order refunds in this proceeding?
+b.
+What is the scope of Puget Sound's Complaint, filed October 26, 2000, which, in the event that Puget's withdrawal is not ultimately granted, establishes the maximum limits of the Commission's authority under FPA §206 to order refunds in this proceeding?